What to Do If Your Personal Data Has Been Breached

 These are a few simple ways to help protect yourself after your personal data has been breached or stolen, but you may not know that you could also make a compensation claim if a company or organisation has lost, been hacked or misused your personal data.

-You don’t need to have suffered a financial loss or emotional distress to make a Data Breach Claim.
-When an organisation or business breaches any part of the Data Protection Act 2018 or GDPR that results in a privacy violation, you can make a claim for compensation.
+You don’t need to have suffered a financial loss or emotional distress to make a Data Breach Claim for compensation.
+When an organisation or business breaches any part of the Data Protection Act 2018 or GDPR that results in a privacy violation, you can make a claim.

 - Loss of Privacy – if any of your data that can identify you such as your name, address or email has been stolen, misused, published or edited without your consent you can make a claim

 - Financial Losses – having your personal data breached can lead to either financial losses or identity theft.
 The result of either of these is devastating.
 Criminals could apply for credit in your name, make fraudulent back accounts or access your existing accounts

 - Distress – being a victim of cybercrime could have a significant impact on your mental and physical health

 The Data Breach Claims process is straightforward and easy to do.
 You can call us and ask us to review your situation free of charge.
 We’ll tell you if we can take your claim on and we’ll handle all the paperwork for you.